Heroes new logo

 As such, you can add 15 minutes more to what is advised for those aged 2 to 4.
 This sums up to 30 minutes of screen time but not on a daily basis.

-Meanwhile, parental guidance is required since they are still learning how to read and write well.
+Meanwhile, parental guidance is advised since they are still learning how to read and write well.

 5) 1 hour a day if they are 6 to 10 years old